gfonteno/oci/oci-visualizer-path-analyzer/lab1/lab1.md

 ### About Virtual Cloud Networks and Subnets

 Virtual Cloud Networks (VCNs) provide customizable and private cloud networks in Oracle Cloud Infrastructure (OCI).
 Just like a traditional data center network, the VCN provides customers with complete control over their cloud networking environment.
 This includes assigning private IP address spaces, creating subnets and route tables.
-[Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/Overview_of_VCNs_and_Subnets.htm) for more information on Virtual Cloud Networks.
+[Visit our VCN and Subnet documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/Overview_of_VCNs_and_Subnets.htm) for more information on Virtual Cloud Networks and Subnets.

 A Subnet is a subdivision of a VCN.
 Each subnet in a VCN consists of a contiguous range of IPv4 addresses and optionally IPv6 addresses that do not overlap with other subnets in the VCN.